betatim/deep-nlp-class/slides.md

 # Transfer learning wins!

-As for images: can we have word representations that are generic enough to transfer from one task to another?
+Ask the same question as for images: can we have word representations (embeddings) that are generic enough to transfer from one task to another?

 Want to take advantage of the nearly infinite supply of text on the internet.